noissefnoc/pixela-client-go/README.md

 # pixela-client-go

-THIS IS VERY ALPHA VERSION.
-API COULD CHANGE.

 [pixela-client-go](https://github.com/noissefnoc/pixela-client-go) is unofficial [pixe.la](https://pixe.la) API client & CLI written by golang.

 This program build and check with Go 1.11.